victoria-makerspace/victoria-makerspace.github.io/docs/_sources/Firmware.rst.txt

    :align: center
    :alt: State diagram for MFRC522 Hardware

    All state transitions are conditional except for Collision goes to timingOut which occurs unconditionally.
+Authorization step omitted for clarity.

 This state diagram holds true for both the Linear and the RTOS branches of the code.
-Authorization step omitted for clarity.
+The states and state transitions are simply handled differently.
+In the linear branches the states are tracked via boolean flag variables and transitions are made via conditional checks against those flags.
+In the RTOS branch this is done via
+EventGroups.

 ..
 Note::
    The unconditional transition from the Collision state to the timingOut state is necessary due to the MFRC522 modules returning TIMEOUT status codes instead of